morlinbrot/patterns/README.md

 - Use only if the creator is subclassed anyway, otherwise the pattern creates unnecessary overhead by forcing clients to subclass the creator just to instantiate concrete products.
-- The pattern will easily evolve into the **Abstract Factory** pattern - _what are the exact differences_?
+- The pattern can easily evolve into the **Abstract Factory** pattern, difference being: Abstract Factory provides access to many different products which share a theme. _Abstract Factories are often implemented using Factory Methods._

 ## Structural